cabooster/DeepCAD-RT/DeepCAD_RT_GUI/README.md

 # Matlab implementation for real-time processing

-To achieve real-time denoising during imaging process, DeepCAD-RT is implemented on GPU with Nvidia TensorRT and delicately-designed time sequence to further accelerate the inference speed and decrease memory cost.
-We developed a user-friendly Matlab GUI for DeepCAD-RT, which is easy to install and convenient to use (has been tested on a Windows desktop with Intel i9 CPU and 128G RAM).
+To achieve real-time denoising, DeepCAD-RT was optimally deployed on GPU using TensorRT (Nvidia) for further acceleration and memory reduction.
+We also designed a sophisticated time schedule for multi-thread processing.
+Based on a two-photon microscope, real-time denoising has been achieved with our Matlab GUI of DeepCAD-RT (tested on a Windows desktop with Intel i9 CPU and 128 GB RAM).

 <center><img src="https://github.com/cabooster/DeepCAD-RT/blob/page/images/GUI2.png?raw=true" width="950" align="middle"></center>